robertsledge/ActiveDirectoryLab/DomainControlllerSetup/README.md

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/29.JPG)

-Your machine will reboot on its own.
+The server will reboot on its own.

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/30.JPG)

-Log in with our SUPER SECRET Pa$$w0rd!...
+Now we log in with our SUPER SECRET Pa$$w0rd!...

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/31.JPG)

-We can check our User attributes to see that we are logged in as the Administrator Account on our new domain:
+For verification, we can cehck our user account info and see that we are logged in as the Administrator Account on our new domain:

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/32.JPG)